robotsthatdream/relevance_map_ros/README.md

 # Installation :

-After cloning this repository into your catkin worksapce, follow the command lines :
+After cloning this repository into your catkin workspace, follow the command lines :
 <pre>
 cd < catkin workspace >